guijemont/jsc-tune/README.md

 option, but note that this directory currently needs to be a subdirectory of where you launch `jsc-tune.sh` from.

+Note that a run of jsc-tune with default parameters can take a long while.
+On a raspberry pi 3, it takes about *3 days*.

 ## Interepreting results